mathworks-ref-arch/matlab-spark-api/Documentation/SparkApiRef.md

   3. 2 or more inputs, and 1 output.
 The output is a table, and exactly 1 of the inputs, the fist argument is a table.
      This is a scoped table operation, and ok.
+  4. 1 or more inputs, 1 or more outputs.
+The input with index 1 is a table, and the outputs are all non-table elements.
+In this case the output will be converted to a one-row table automatically.
+     This can be used in aggregation functions.
-  4. Some other combination, where there's at least 1 table.
+  5. Some other combination, where there's at least 1 table.
      This is an unsupported combination.

 ```